Tomires/thesis-masters/plugins.md

 # Plugins

 Plugins are intended for developers or power users to incorporate dataset creation and updating functionality into their applications and scripts.
-We have implemented integrations for Python and R, as they are the most common programming languages used by data scientists.
+We have implemented integrations for Python and R, as they are the most commonly used programming languages by data scientists.
 Manager provides a set of APIs that enable outside developers to create their own integrations and as both Manager and official plugins are open-source[1], it is a very straightforward process.

 ![Guide for adding a dataset using Python.](images/manager_python.png)